SenSudi/EE-629-IoT/Readme.md

 ## Predictions From the Titanic Dataset using Neural Networks

 * Predictions made using sklearn neural networks
+* Implimented two models with different layer depths, and compared their performance
 * Comparision of misclassifications with Decsion tree